Inrixia/Floatplane-Downloader/dockerREADME.md

 - **[path]** should be replaced with a directory on your machine to hold persistent data.
 - Setting the Quickstart environment variable to true will create an interactive terminal to walk you through setting up the downloader.

-**After going through the Quickstart, you can have it run normally with this:**
+**After going through the Quickstart, run without quickstart prompts:**

     $ docker run \
 		-v [path]:/fp/config \